Hello! I’m Maia and I started Kumarah Yoga in 2018 to share my experiences and resources for teaching kids yoga and mindfulness.

 I am STILL a full-time Children’s Yoga teacher at a public charter school in Minneapolis, Minnesota.

 I didn’t know it would lead to a life of real happiness and joy in teaching something that I care so deeply about–mindfulness and wellness through Yoga.
-I have grown so much as a person
+I have grown so much as a person through teaching at a school with young students going through real-life struggles on a daily basis.

 Join me on my unending journey!
 Reach out, contribute, correct my mistakes, and grow with me.